Josh Jung Player Props: Rangers vs. Marlins

 Josh Jung At The Plate

-- Among qualifying hitters in MLB, he ranks 38th in batting average, 87th in on-base percentage, and 28th in slugging.
+- He ranks 41st in batting average, 92nd in on base percentage, and 29th in slugging among qualified batters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.